We’re casting for dynamic and energetic performers to join our SPARK! team in 2022.

 No applications will be accepted after this time.
 However we will be assessing applications on a rolling basis as they come in and may be able to give you a decision on whether you will audition sooner than the deadline, so get it in a ASAP.

-We’ll let you know either way by 10pm on Monday 19th July whether we’ll be inviting you to audition on Thursday 22nd July.
+We’ll let you know either way by 10pm on Friday 24th June whether we’ll be inviting you to audition the following week.

 We know there was a lot of info there.
 Send any questions to firstname.lastname@example.org or ask us on Facebook or Twitter and it may be useful to others.